 And jumping right in to what in my opinion is the absolute inexcusable worst aspect of Indian Rail…and remember I was traveling First Class!
 Some of the stations and all of the trains I’ve ridden on have been filthy.
 Not just messy, not just kind of dirty.
 Actually filthy.
 There was not a surface, hard or fabric or glass, in the train I rode here to Jaisalmer that had been cleaned in years, decades, since being in operation for all I know.
 Neither soap and water nor any disinfectant nor any cleaning method known to mankind has ever touched these surfaces.

 While writing this morning I realized that none of the other drawbacks…like never being on time, or having irregular and chaotic messaging about what track your train is on, or not having toilets readily available are deal-breakers for me as far as enjoying the ride.
-Layers of dirt on every surface is… Don’t mean to sound like a little old Minnesota Lutheran housewife aiming for a fresh doily on every surface—you do know we Norwegians once pretty much lived in the other half of the house from the cows and spent the winter drinking homebrew and eating butter…or at least that’s what the Viking historians say.
+Layers of dirt on every surface comes close though… Don’t mean to sound like a little old Minnesota Lutheran housewife aiming for a fresh doily on every surface—you do know we Norwegians once pretty much lived in the other half of the house from the cows and spent the winter drinking homebrew and eating butter…or at least that’s what the Viking historians say.
 But I’m pretty sure we washed up now and then.
 Maybe not.
 Anyway sorry if I’m being persnickety about this but I cannot be in perfect-tolerant-traveler-mode all of the time.

 May as well get the other major negative out of the way.
 There are no railway employees anywhere in the stations for information.
 None.
 Nada.
 I mentioned this to a young Indian guy I met on the platform who said that most of the time the employees are hustling their other side gigs in and around the station instead of being at the consumers’ disposal.
 I do have some sympathy for that since it’s obviously tough to make a living here.